METHADONE | SUBOXONE | VIVITROL | NALTREXONE

 HOW DOES MEDICATION-ASSISTED TREATMENT WORK?

-In the context of opioid use disorder, drugs approved for the deployment of medication-assisted treatment work by offering a controlled dose of opioid to provide relief for cravings and withdrawal symptoms.
+In the context of opioid use disorder (OUD), drugs approved for the deployment of medication-assisted treatment work by offering a controlled dose of opioid to provide relief from cravings and withdrawal symptoms.
 The drugs endeavor to stabilize brain chemistry, block the euphoric effects of heroin and prescription painkillers, mitigate physiological dependence and help the body respond to incrementally decreased amounts of opioids.
 Courses of medication-assisted treatment should be tailored to each patient’s individual care needs, including the timeline, amount and duration of their program.
 Use of these medications should be closely monitored by a licensed physician.